 A: In 1997, there was a horrific flood in my area where the entire town of Falmouth, Kentucky was under six feet of river water for over three weeks.
 In the aftermath of that flood, I helped many friends and neighbors by handing out food and supplies, restoring homes and property, fixing plumbing, replacing water heaters and doing whatever else it took to help them get back their sense of normalcy.

 Q: What is my proudest moment as a plumber?

 A: I was dispatched on a service call to fix a lavatory faucet.
 This very old home belonged to an elderly lady on a fixed income.
 The faucet was an antique, and I had to research suppliers to find just the right parts for this faucet.
 I was able to obtain the parts and fix her faucet.
 The look on her face when it was complete and that it cost her next to nothing was heartwarming and priceless!

 How to Contact the Plumber Support Team

-Rheem's Plumber Support Managers are located throughout the country and are here to educate plumbers on Rheem’s products and programs, and they help them grow their water heater businesses.
-If you'd like to be introduced to the Plumber Support Manager in your region, please call 1-866-339-2388.
+Rheem’s Plumber Support Managers are located throughout the country and are here to educate plumbers on Rheem’s products and programs and to help them grow their water heater businesses.
+If you’d like to be introduced to the Plumber Support Manager in your region, please call 1-866-339-2388.